PProvost/www.peterprovost.org/source/_posts/2012-06-16-unit-testing-asp-dot-net-web-api.md

 ## Testing the easy stuff

-Now that  we can use the testing constructor to provide a custom instance of the IProductRepository, we can get back to writing our unit tests.
+Now that  we can use the testing constructor to provide a custom instance of the `IProductRepository`, we can get back to writing our unit tests.

 For these tests I will be using the [xUnit.net][6] unit testing framework.
 I will also be using Visual Studio 2012 Fakes to provide easy-to-use Stubs for